Do we have to host our website with DP Web Design?

 For larger invoices, DP Web Design offers instalment plans with 3, 6, 9 & 12-month intervals.

 There is a lot of work that goes on under the hood of a website, so if you're getting a website for only a few hundred dollars then there will be important steps missed, or the designer is inexperienced and doesn't know about them.
 DP Web Design goes through an 80-100 step checklist that has been developed over 20 years to complete your website.
-To complete this amount of work for only a few hundred dollars would mean your designer is working for less than the person making your meals a McDonald's, Should you let that developer design and take charge of one of your more important marketing tools for your business?
+To complete this amount of work for only a few hundred dollars would mean your designer is working for less than the person making your burgers at McDonald's.
+Do you think you should let that developer design and take charge of one of your more important marketing tools for your business?

 When you are ready for a site that will impress your clients and help close the sale or direct their business to you then talk to a professional designer because remember, they live on the Net, they see all styles of sites (the good, bad and the ugly) and know what is best for your business.